-Students who have taken graduate level courses may request an SB&E review of their previous coursework.
-Previously completed courses will be evaluated, and the SB&E will determine whether any of those courses and their corresponding credit hours will be accepted in transfer into a graduate certificate program.
+Students who have taken graduate level courses may request a PSBE review of their previous coursework.
+Previously completed courses will be evaluated, and the PSBE will determine whether any of those courses and their corresponding credit hours will be accepted in transfer into a graduate certificate program.